 Financial Terms of Leases, Trade Name Use Agreement, Services Agreement and Tenant Incentive Agreement.
-The financial terms of the Operating Company Leases, the Trade Name Use Agreement, the Services Agreement, the Tenant Incentive Agreement and the Right to Purchase Agreement were determined by Prison Realty and CCA in consultation with their financial advisers in a manner to reflect the fair market value and rental of the facilities, a fair value for the use of the CCA intellectual property, a fair value for the development services rendered in connection with the construction and development of new facilities and a fair value for providing incentives to Operating Company to enter into Operating Company Leases with respect to facilities developed and facilitated by Operating Company.
+The financial terms of the Operating Company Leases, the Trade Name Use Agreement, the Services Agreement and the Tenant Incentive Agreement were determined by Prison Realty and CCA in consultation with their financial advisers in a manner to reflect the fair market value and rental of the facilities, a fair value for the use of the CCA intellectual property, a fair value for the development services rendered in connection with the construction and development of new facilities and a fair value for providing incentives to Operating Company to enter into Operating Company Leases with respect to facilities developed and facilitated by Operating Company.
 Both Prison Realty and CCA considered the rules applicable to REITs in establishing these financial terms.
 There were no arm's-length negotiations between Prison Realty and Operating Company regarding these financial terms.

 Valuation of the Facilities.
 Prison Realty management, and subsequently New Prison Realty management, is relying on the valuation of all facilities acquired by New Prison Realty from Prison Realty and CCA and an analysis of appropriate lease rates applicable to such facilities provided by NationsBanc Montgomery in determining that New Prison Realty will meet certain REIT requirements after the Merger.
-NationsBank, an affiliate of NationsBanc Montgomery, is providing the CCA Credit Facility and the Prison Realty Credit Facility prior to the Merger.
-NationsBank, along with CIBC, is expected to provide a commitment to provide financings for both New Prison Realty and the Service Companies after the Merger, as well as a portion of the financing for Operating Company.
-See "The Merger -- New Prison Realty Financings."
+NationsBank, N.A., an affiliate of NationsBanc Montgomery, is providing a portion of CCA's and Prison Realty's credit facilities prior to the Merger.
+It is anticipated that NationsBank, N.A. will provide financings for both New Prison Realty and Operating Company after the Merger.